serverless/examples/aws-node-rest-api-mongodb/README.md

 authorAvatar: 'https://avatars2.githubusercontent.com/u/8251208?v=4&s=140'
 -->

-# Serverless MongoDB Rest API with Mongoose and Bluebird Promises
+# Serverless MongoDB Rest API with Mongoose

 This example demonstrate how to use a MongoDB database with aws and serverless.

-Using Mongoose ODM and Bluebird for Promises.
+Using Mongoose ODM.

 ## Use Cases